Roseberry School Darjeeling

 School Aid India goes a step further than similar charities by taking a continuing close interest in the nature and quality of education on offer at Roseberry:

-- Teachers are encouraged to use effective modern approaches to learning
+- Teachers are drawn from Darjeeling’s Nepali speaking community and encouraged to use effective modern approaches to learning

 - Pupils are exposed to English very early through singing games in pre-school, then later have all their lessons in English except Nepali language classes